ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 active (i.e., have model calculations run there) even if their area is zero.
 These are known as "virtual" columns.
 This is done because the ice sheet model may require a SMB even for some grid cells where CLM does not have glacier land units.
-Virtual columns do not affect energy exchange between the land and the atmosphere, but are included for potential forcing of CISM.
+Virtual columns also facilitate glacial advance and retreat in the two-way coupled case.
+Virtual columns do not affect energy exchange between the land and the atmosphere.

 .. _Computation of the surface mass balance: